udocker - be anywhere

 udocker: Fakechroot engine - I

-- Fakechroot is a library to provide chroot-like behaviour.
+- Fakechroot is a library that provides chroot-like behaviour:

 - Intercept calls to the